ahmostafa147/dsc80-project/README.md

 Univariate Charts

-In order to increase our awareness of the data we have, we produced an interactive pie chart using <code class="language-plaintext highlighter-rouge">“plotly”</code> that reprensents the percentage of players who had more kills and won vs players who had more kills but won.
+In order to increase our awareness of the our data, we produced an interactive pie chart using <code class="language-plaintext highlighter-rouge">“plotly”</code> that reprensents the percentage of players who had more kills and won vs players who had more kills but won.
 This visualization is helpful to give us insight of what to expect from our proportions that represents the impact of having more kills.
-As we can see, 79.4% of the players who had more kills won.
-This finding made us expect that having more kills should have a big impact on your chances of winning.
+We can see that 79.4% of the players who had more kills won.
+This finding made us expect that having more kills should impact on chances of victory.

 <iframe src="assets/piechart.html" width="800" height="600" frameBorder="0"></iframe>

-Then we decided to see the distribution of kill per position for players won vs lost.
+Then, we decided to see the distribution of kill per position for players won vs lost.
 The distribution would allow us to compare the kills distribution for winning vs losing players in the same position.
-This further our understanding and awareness of the data and makes us have reasoned expectations.
+This furthers our understanding and awareness of the data and back our expectations with reason.
 The histogram below shows the distribution of kills counts per position for winning vs losing players.

 <iframe src="assets/histogram_distribution.html" width="800" height="600" frameBorder="0"></iframe>

 As shown in the histogram, winning players generally had more kills than losing players.
-Though, there is an anomaly where it appears that support(<code class="language-plaintext highlighter-rouge">“sup”</code>) distributions are closer to 0 than the other positions.
-This could be explained that support positions would normally defer kills to their teammates and focus on supporting them rather than killing.
+There is an anomaly where it appears that support(<code class="language-plaintext highlighter-rouge">“sup”</code>) distributions are closer to 0 than they are to the other positions.
+This could be explained by support positions normally defering kills to their teammates and focussing on supporting them rather than killing.

 ---
 Bivariate Chart

-After expanding our knowledge and our understanding of the data, we started our analysis by plotting this bar graph that shows the winrate when having more kills than their lane opponent.
+After expanding our knowledge and understanding of the data, we started our analysis by plotting the following bar graph, which shows the win rate when the player has more kills than their lane opponent.

 <iframe src="assets/more_kills_barchart.html" width="800" height="600" frameBorder="0"></iframe>

-As we anticipated, the support position have relatively lower win rate when having more kills compared to other position.
+As we anticipated, the support position has a relatively lower win rate when the player has more kills compared to their counterpart on the opposite team.

-After that, we got our test statistic by plotting this bar graph that shows the difference in winrate when having more kills than their lane opponent versus having less kills than their lane opponenet.
+After that, we got our test statistic by plotting the following bar graph, which shows the difference in win rate when having more kills than their lane opponent, versus having less kills.

 <iframe src="assets/increase_win_rate_barchart.html" width="800" height="600" frameBorder="0"></iframe>

-One intriguing thing is that the support role actually have a negative difference in winrate, which means that when support has more kills it is less likely that the team wins.
-This motivated us to further invesitgate this and verify it in our hypothesis testing.
+One intriguing observation is that the support role actually has a negative difference in win rate, which means that when support has more kills, it is less likely that the team wins.
+This motivated us to further invesitgate and verify our observation in our hypothesis testing.

 Interesting Aggregates

-While we were in the analysis process we decided to look over an interesting aggregate which is the mean kills per position when the position won and when the position lost.
-To calculate the means, we made a pivot table where the positions are the columns and the rows represent the winning status.
+While we were in the analysis process, we decided to look over an interesting aggregate, which is the mean kills per position when the position won and when the position lost.
+To calculate the means, we made a pivot table where the positions are the columns and the winning statuses are the rows.

 |   result |     bot |     jng |     mid |     sup |     top |
 |---------:|--------:|--------:|--------:|--------:|--------:|
 |        0 | 2.72391 | 1.80124 | 2.27191 | 0.58225 | 1.70358 |
 |        1 | 6.27757 | 3.46807 | 4.85156 | 1.01652 | 3.5129  |

-Across all roles the winners on average have a higher number of kills than if they lose.
+Across all roles, the players that win on average have a higher number of kills than if they lose.

 ---

 ## Assessment of Missingness

 NMAR Analysis

-We believe that many columns in our data are Not Missing At Random (NMAR) due to the way this data is collected.
+We believe that many columns in our data are not missing at random (NMAR) due to the way this data is recorded.
 Each game has 12 rows: two sets of 5 rows for each of the team players and an additional row for each team’s summary statistics.
-Many stats are missing for the player rows and not missing for the team rows, and vice versa.
+Many statistics are missing for the player rows and not missing for the team rows, and vice versa.
 This makes the missingness of the rows dependent on the type of columns (and therefore many of the other columns).
-However, this missingness is not missing by design because we cannot always infer one column’s missingness exactly from another in the columns that we had.
+However, this missingness is not missing by design because we cannot always infer one column’s missingness exactly from another in the columns that we have.

 Furthermore, special individual statistics were recorded differently based on the league the game took place in.
-It appeared that some leagues did not record the individual kill statistics in rows for the players and not the teams. <code class="language-plaintext highlighter-rouge">“killsat15”</code>, one of the individual kill statistics, we speculate will have its missingness dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column based on this fact.
+It appeared that some leagues did not record the individual kill statistics in rows for the players, only for the teams. <code class="language-plaintext highlighter-rouge">“killsat15”</code>, one of the individual kill statistics, we speculate will have its missingness dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column based on this fact.

 Missingness Dependency

-Missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does depend on <code class="language-plaintext highlighter-rouge">“league”</code> We wanted to determine if <code class="language-plaintext highlighter-rouge">“league”</code> and <code class="language-plaintext highlighter-rouge">“killsat15”</code> were Missing at Random or Missing Completely at Random.
+Missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does depend on <code class="language-plaintext highlighter-rouge">“league”</code>.
+We wanted to determine if <code class="language-plaintext highlighter-rouge">“league”</code> and <code class="language-plaintext highlighter-rouge">“killsat15”</code> were missing at random (MAR) or missing completely at random (MCAR).

-Here is the observed distribution of missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> for each <code class="language-plaintext highlighter-rouge">“league”</code> where False means it is missing and True means it is present:
+Here is the observed distribution of missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> for each <code class="language-plaintext highlighter-rouge">“league”</code>, where False means that it is missing, and True means it is present:

+<iframe src="assets/league_distribution_mar.html" width="800" height="600" frameBorder="0"></iframe>

 | league     |      False |       True |
 |:-----------|-----------:|-----------:|